Somerset Maugham TV Theatre

 Somerset Maugham TV Theatre (originally known as Teller of Tales for the first three episodes) is an American anthology drama program.
-The series aired on CBS October 18, 1950 – March 28, 1951, and on NBC April 2, 1951 – December 10, 1951, airing 47 episodes.
+The series aired on CBS October 18, 1950 – March 28, 1951, and on NBC April 2, 1951 – December 10, 1951.

 Premise

 The series made its debut on October 18, 1950 on CBS.
 The series was a half-hour (later 60 minute) drama whose episodes were based on the works and novels of the show's namesake William Somerset Maugham.

-Maugham made special appearances at the beginning and ending of each play always giving the introduction and conclusion to each episode.
-His segments were filmed, while the dramas themselves were presented live.
+Maugham appeared for one minute at the beginning of each episode and for 30 seconds at the end.
+His segments were live on the first three episodes and were filmed thereafter, while the dramas themselves were presented live.

 Season 2 Changes

 Move to NBC

 After the series finished its run on CBS after one season on March 28, 1951, the series was moved to NBC on April 2, 1951.
 The series would remain for the rest of its run.
 The series also moved from Wednesday nights to Monday nights and expanded to 60 minutes, alternating weekly with Robert Montgomery Presents.

 Season two finished its second season on September 3 after airing 16 episodes.